-This vegetable macaroni cheese recipe contains three hidden veg – sweet potato, butternut squash and cauliflower.
-It is perfect for picky eaters.
-In my opinion it tastes even better than regular mac ‘n’ cheese.
+This hidden vegetable macaroni cheese contains three different vegetables - sweet potato, butternut squash and cauliflower.
+Perfect for picky eaters.

 Hiding vegetables in food for kids and toddlers